-1 University Drive Bluffton, Ohio 45817-2104 419-358-3000 or 800-488-3257 www.bluffton.edu Bluffton University is accredited by The Higher Learning Commission (HLC) and is a member of the North Central Association.
-Bluffton University admits students of any race, color, national origin, ancestry, sex, age, disability, marital status, sexual orientation or gender identity, to all the rights, privileges, programs and activities generally made available to students at the institution.
+1 University Drive Bluffton, Ohio 45817-2104 419-358-3000 or 800-488-3257 www.bluffton.edu

+Bluffton University is accredited by The Higher Learning Commission (HLC) and is a member of the North Central Association.

+Bluffton University admits students of any race, color, national origin, ancestry, sex, age, disability, marital status, sexual orientation, gender identity or any other status protected by law to all the rights, privileges, programs and activities generally made available to students at the institution.
 In addition, Bluffton University does not discriminate on the basis of any of these same characteristics in the administration of its educational policies, scholarship/loan programs, athletic programs and other school-administered programs.